KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\models.py:31`

 **Description**:
-The `TimeZone.get_list_query` method in the `TimeZone` class is likely intended to retrieve or generate a query that lists available time zones, which can be used within the EeazyCRM application to manage or display time zone information in the application's settings.
+The `TimeZone.get_list_query` method in the `TimeZone` class is likely used to retrieve a list of all time zones.
+The specific caller of this method is not provided in the context.

 ---